 SSON surveyed SSO/GBS leaders in APAC and put together a report highlighting key RPA trends in that region.
 A detailed breakdown of the most effective solutions, the chosen advisor organizations, and the opportunities still untapped (think business analytics) are some of the many details covered in this report.

 The full report highlights both the challenges and opportunity trends for SSO/GBS practitioners that are incorporating RPA into their business processes.
 But one thing is clear: shared services organizations around the globe are embracing the thought of a human/bot workforce, and they are embedding intelligent automation into their overarching strategy.

 But the benefits of RPA are not only reserved for SSO/GBS.
 With advancements in deployment models (on-prem, cloud, or hybrid), embedded AI capabilities, ease of access to online RPA training, and availability of pre-built bots, anyone will be able to automate.

-Bertrand Pithioud, is a senior digital marketing manager in APAC for Automation Anywhere.
-He puts his years of experience in the field and his passion for technology to work to strategize enterprise marketing programs to deliver a holistic digital experience for the Asia Pacific customers and partners.
+Bertrand Pithioud is a member of the global marketing team for Automation Anywhere.
+He is responsible for strategizing enterprise marketing programs to deliver a holistic digital experience for customers and partners.